Death toll surges to 46 as Iraq unrest accelerates; cleric blames politicians

 Security forces have fired live ammunition at crowds of mainly young men, and gunmen have fired back.
 Hundreds of people have been wounded, including members of the security forces as well as demonstrators.

-Police and medical sources told Reuters the death toll included 18 people killed in the southern city of Nassiriya, 16 in the capital Baghdad, four in the southern city of Amara and four in Baquba, to the capital’s north.
-Other deaths were reported in two other southern cities, Hilla and Najaf.
+Police and medical sources told Reuters the death toll included 18 people killed in the southern city of Nassiriya, 16 in the capital Baghdad, four in the southern city of Amara and four in Baquba as unrest spread to the capital’s north.
+Other deaths were reported in the southern cities of Hilla and Najaf.

 Curfews were imposed in a number of cities.
 Authorities shut roads into the capital from the north and northeast and were sending reinforcements to Baghdad’s densely-populated east.
 Military convoys were being sent to Nassiriya, the city worst hit by the violence.